 In other words, instead of three or four separate analytics platforms, you only need one.
 For example, Power BI will display your data from:

 - Pro-Sapien (EHS software),

 Importantly, this saves EHS professionals valuable time switching between systems to manually gather data into a single source.
 Time better spent making improvement decisions based on EHS trends, calculations and KPIs!

 Furthermore, Power BI updates up to 8 times per day, meaning you’re always working with the latest data around the clock.

 For example, ASCO, another company benefitting from Power BI EHS analytics, now spends 80% less time creating monthly performance reports:

 “The Power BI integration is fantastic, providing ASCO teams with easy access to incident reporting and valuable insights at the click-of-a-button.
-The cloud-based nature of the platform means our workforce can access the system online securely anytime, from anywhere, on any device, and report, manage and track incidents in real-time”.Steve Mitchell, Group Operations & HSSEQ Director, ASCO.
+The cloud-based nature of the platform means our workforce can access the system online securely anytime, from anywhere, on any device, and report, manage and track incidents in real-time.”Steve Mitchell, Group Operations & HSSEQ Director, ASCO

-3. You will enjoy EHS analytics
+3. Power BI will make you enjoy EHS analytics

 Nowhere in the Head of EHS job description does it say ‘required: being a tech wizard’.
 Self-professed, EHS professionals are not BI experts.

 Therefore, as the business grows and needs change, you can quickly feel held back by canned EHS analytics reports, while lacking the skills, tools, or control to improve them.